vocdoni/developer-portal/docs/sdk/01-tutorial.md

 You can even check out the [election I created](https://stg.explorer.vote/processes/show/#/4ae20a8eb4ca73b3e1ff1602c6ece34f9b75aa86f5f90b41a209020000000000) on the blockchain explorer.

 Now that you've created a basic example with the SDK, you can integrate this functionality into your own applications.
-For more details, check out the [reference documentation][reference] and the more extensive [examples][examples]
+For more details, check out the [integration details](/sdk/integration-details) section and the more extensive [examples][examples]

 [gateway]: /protocol#12-gateways
 [vocdoniSDKClient]: /sdk/reference/classes/VocdoniSDKClient